COMPASS BEGAN LIFE IN 1991 AS A REAL GRASSROOTS COMMUNITY ORGANISATION

 In 2000 the Institute received funding from the Department of Sport & Recreation to conduct Strategic Planning Workshops and construct a strategic plan to guide our growth.
 One of the key recommendations was the development of a Disability Service to support young people in their transition from secondary school to life in their community.

-Our CEO had studied and trained in New Zealand through the 1980′s and had experienced a service model that was both developmental and transitional.
-Compass uniquely weaved this model with a core of traditional martial art philosphy and set about creating innovative policies and procedures where quality of service is deeply embedded in the service at every level.
+CEO David Dangerfield had studied and trained in New Zealand through the 1980′s and had experienced a service model that was both developmental and transitional.
+Compass uniquely weaved this model with a core of traditional martial art philosophy and set about creating innovative policies and procedures where quality is deeply embedded in the service at every level.

-Our Post-school service commenced in 2003 with 3 trainees and one staff member.
-The service has experienced approximately 90% per annum growth.
-In 2003 the service was awarded Outstanding Service Provider and was runner up in Innovative Programmes.
-The same year we also were chosen by Backyard Blitz to receive a garden makeover as a result of our strong community focus.
-In 2005 four trainees jointly won the Junior Citizen of the Year award at Australia Day celebrations, again because of the contribution our service makes to the community.
-Currently we have over 50 trainees and over 20 staff across three centres on the Sunshine Coast (the Caloundra centre opened in 2007, and the Compass Farm opened in 2010).
-A fourth centre was opened in Gympie on 5th February 2013 with 4 trainees and 2 staff members.
+The Compass Day Programme commenced in 2003 with 3 trainees and one staff member.
+The service has experienced approximately 60% per annum growth.
+In that first year of operation the organisation was awarded Outstanding Service Provider of the Year and was runner up in the Innovative Programmes category.
+In 2004 we were chosen by Backyard Blitz to receive a garden makeover as a result of our strong community focus.
+In 2005 four trainees jointly won the Junior Citizen of the Year award at the local Australia Day celebrations, again because of the contribution our service makes to the community.
+Currently we have over 145 trainees and 80 staff across five centres in Queensland – Palmwoods, Hunchy, Caloundra, Caboolture, Gympie, and several micro-businesses that are based on the social enterprise model which provides flexible vocational opportunities to over 70 people with disabilities.
+The social enterprises include the 20 acre Compass Farm, Connections Cafe, Harvest Kitchen, Wabi Sabi, The Garden Cafe, Rakes and Panes and Earth & Wood.